What is an office manager?

 What education is required to be an office manager?

 Most office management roles require a bachelor’s degree in business administration or another business-related department.
-Some companies allow applicants to substitute more years of experience instead, so it’s possible to get an office manager role with a high school diploma or associate’s degree if you have the appropriate experience.
+Some companies allow applicants to substitute more years of experience instead, so it’s possible to get a job as an office manager with a high school diploma or associate’s degree if you have the appropriate experience.

 Is being an office manager a stressful job?